kansiris/reactjs-interview-questions/README.md

 16. ### What are synthetic events in React?

     `SyntheticEvent` is a cross-browser wrapper around the browser's native event.
-It's API is same as the browser's native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.
+Its API is same as the browser's native event, including `stopPropagation()` and `preventDefault()`, except the events work identically across all browsers.

    **[⬆ Back to Top](#table-of-contents)**

-17. ### What is inline conditional expressions?
+17. ### What are inline conditional expressions?

     You can use either *if statements* or *ternary expressions* which are available from JS to conditionally render expressions.
 Apart from these approaches, you can also embed any expressions in JSX by wrapping them in curly braces and then followed by JS logical operator `&&`.